 The final price will also be impacted by whether or not you are choosing to remove your implants permanently, selecting to remove your implants with a breast lift, or opting to remove and replace your implants.

-Dr. Durand and Dr. Careaga both have years of experience performing both initial breast augmentation and secondary breast revision, and they will go over all the available options with their patients.
+Dr. Durand and Dr. Careaga both have years of experience performing both initial breast augmentation and secondary breast revision, and they will go over all the available options and costs with their patients.

 What Results Can I Expect After Breast Implant Removal?

 The final results of your breast implant removal will be fully apparent as soon as the bruising and swelling subside—which should be within a few weeks.

 If you choose to replace your implants, you may experience minor shifting and settling of the implants over the following weeks and months.
 This will not be significantly different to your initial breast augmentation.